rubensworks/PhD-Thesis/content/querying-evolving/dynamic-data-representation.md

 for example `owl:sameAs` relationships that our query engine takes into account, which would introduce further overhead.

 We will execute our use case for each of these annotation methods.
-In practise, an annotation method must be chosen depending on the requirements and available technologies.
+In practice, an annotation method must be chosen depending on the requirements and available technologies.
 If we have a datastore that supports quads, graph-based annotation is the best choice because of it requires the least amount of triples.
 If our datastore does not support quads, we can use singleton properties.
-If we have a TPF-like interface at which our data is hosted, we can use implicit graphs as annotation technique, if however many of those triples can be grouped under the same time label, singleton properties are a better alternative because the latter has grouping support.
+If we have a TPF-like interface at which our data is hosted, we can use implicit graphs as annotation technique.
+If however many of those triples can be grouped under the same time label, singleton properties are a better alternative because the latter has grouping support.